Asian shares mixed on hopes for avoiding recession

 Many investors expect the Fed to ease off rate hike plans as economic activity cools and start to cut rates before the end of this year.
 The Fed has said it expects to keep rates high at least through the end of the year to extinguish inflation.

-In energy markets, benchmark U.S. crude rose 25 cents to $80.40 per barrel in electronic trading on the New York Mercantile Exchange.
+In energy markets, benchmark U.S. crude rose 29 cents to $80.44 per barrel in electronic trading on the New York Mercantile Exchange.
 The contract gained 2 cents on Wednesday to $80.15.
-Brent crude, the price basis for international oil trading, added 9 cents to $86.28 per barrel in London.
-It retreated 1 cent the previous session to $86.12.
+Brent crude, the price basis for international oil trading, advanced 14 cents to $86.33 per barrel in London.
+It lost 1 cent the previous session to $86.12.

 Credit: Eugene Hoshiko